-Our ability to construct New Sites or to deploy other telecommunications infrastructure depends on a number of factors, many of which are outside of our control.
+Our ability to construct New Sites or to deploy other communications infrastructure depends on a number of factors, many of which are outside of our control.

-Our ability to construct New Sites or to deploy other telecommunications infrastructure in new or existing markets is affected by a number of factors beyond our control, including the availability of and access to suitable land that meets our requirements, including those of the initial customer, and the availability of construction equipment and skilled construction personnel.
-Delays brought on by a number of factors could also adversely affect our ability to deliver New Sites or to deploy other telecommunications infrastructure in a timely and cost effective manner, particularly in connection with timelines contractually agreed with customers.
+Our ability to construct New Sites or to deploy other communications infrastructure in new or existing markets is affected by a number of factors beyond our control, including the availability of and access to suitable land that meets our requirements, including those of the initial customer, and the availability of construction equipment and skilled construction personnel.
+Delays brought on by a number of factors could also adversely affect our ability to deliver New Sites or to deploy other communications infrastructure in a timely and cost-effective manner, particularly in connection with timelines contractually agreed with customers.
 There can be no assurance that:

-- we will be able to enter into identified new markets in which we intend to deploy New Sites or other telecommunications infrastructure; - every individual New Site or other telecommunications infrastructure asset will be commercially viable or meet our investment criteria; - we will be able to overcome setbacks to new construction, including local opposition; - we will be able to maintain relationships with the regulatory authorities and to obtain any required governmental approvals for new construction, including any access permits required as a result of restrictions imposed in response to the recent COVID-19 pandemic; - the number of towers or other infrastructure planned for construction will be completed in accordance with the requirements of customers; - there will be a significant need for the construction of new towers or other telecommunications infrastructure; - we will be able to finance the capital expenditures associated with construction or deployment of New Sites or other telecommunications infrastructure; - we will be able to import the equipment necessary for the construction or deployment of New Sites or other telecommunications infrastructure; - we will be able to purchase and/or import components necessary for the construction or deployment of New Sites or other telecommunications infrastructure, including steel and fiber, or purchase such components at expected prices; or - we will be able to secure rights or access to the land necessary to execute customer orders for New Sites or other telecommunications infrastructure.
+- we will be able to enter into identified new markets in which we intend to deploy New Sites or other communications infrastructure; - every individual New Site or other communications infrastructure asset will be commercially viable or meet our investment criteria; - we will be able to overcome setbacks to new construction, including local opposition; - we will be able to maintain relationships with the regulatory authorities and to obtain any required governmental approvals for new construction; - the number of towers or other infrastructure planned for construction will be completed in accordance with the requirements of customers; - there will be a significant need for the construction of new towers or other communications infrastructure; - we will be able to agree to favorable revenue share models with our customers or other parties that make constructing new rural sites economical for all parties; - we will be able to finance the capital expenditures associated with construction or deployment of New Sites or other communications infrastructure; - we will be able to import the equipment necessary for the construction or deployment of New Sites or other communications infrastructure; - we will be able to purchase and/or import components necessary for the construction or deployment of New Sites or other communications infrastructure, including steel and fiber, or purchase such components at expected prices or that such components will be delivered in a timely fashion; or - we will be able to secure rights or access to the land necessary to execute customer orders for New Sites or other communications infrastructure.